Anna Traveset

 Anna Traveset (La Seu d'Urgell) is a Spanish ecologist, particularly known for her work on ecological interactions between plants and animals, especially on islands.

 Traveset is a Research Professor at the Mediterranean Institute for Advanced Studies – IMEDEA (CSIC-UIB) (Catalan: Institut Mediterrani d'Estudis Avançats; Spanish: Instituto Mediterráneo de Estudios Avanzados) based in Mallorca, and Collaborating Professor at the University of the Balearic Islands (Catalan: Universitat de les Illes Balears, UIB; Spanish: Universidad de las Islas Baleares).
-In 2017, she received the Rey Jaime I Award for Environmental Protection (Rey Jaime I Awards Foundation).
-Furthermore, she currently holds the position of Institutional Representative of the CSIC in the Balearic Islands.
+In 2017, she received the Rey Jaime I Award for Environmental Protection (Rey Jaime I Awards Foundation) and in 2022 the Ramon Llull Award by the Balearic Government.
+From 2019 to 2024, she held the position of Institutional Representative of the CSIC in the Balearic Islands.

-Her research focuses on the study of ecological and evolutionary interactions between species, specifically on how these are altered by different drivers of global change.
-She has also carried out many studies on the reproductive biology of vulnerable or threatened plant species.
-She stands out for the significant contributions she has made in the knowledge and understanding of biodiversity in insular ecosystems.
-Her fieldwork is mainly focused on the Balearic Islands, although she also coordinates projects in the Canary Islands, Berlengas, Galapagos, and Seychelles and participates in others in the Ogasawara Archipelago (Japan), and in mainland Europe (Sweden, Germany, Belgium), and North America (Mexico).

 Education

 Traveset received her Bachelor of Biology from the University of Barcelona (UB).
 She did her Master's thesis at UB, under the direction of Professor Ramón Margalef, on the taxonomy and ecology of freshwater sponges.
 She obtained her PhD at the University of Pennsylvania, Philadelphia (USA), where she began working on the subject of plant-animal interactions, doing fieldwork in Guanacaste National Park (Costa Rica).
 After returning to Spain, she did postdoctoral work at the Estación Biológica de Doñana (Doñana Biological Station) from 1990 to 1991, before moving to IMEDEA in Mallorca in 1992.